-Community assistance under the stabilisation and association process to the Western Balkan countries will be provided under the existing financial instruments, in particular by Regulation (EC) No 1085/2006 (IPA)1, and for programmes adopted before 2007, Regulation No 2666/2000 (CARDS Regulation)2.
+Community assistance under the stabilisation and association process to the Western Balkan countries will be provided under the existing financial instruments, in particular by Council

+Regulation (EC) No 1085/2006 (IPA), and for programmes adopted before 2007, Council Regulation No 2666/2000 of 5 December 2000 (CARDS regulation)5.
 The financing agreements serve as legal basis for the implementation of the concrete programmes.
 Accordingly, this Decision will have no financial implications.
 The Republic of Macedonia can have access to funding from multi-country and horizontal programmes.